rozlynboutin/microbiome_helper/Random-Forest-Tutorial-(UNDER-CONSTRUCTION).md

 * [MetAML](http://segatalab.cibio.unitn.it/tools/metaml/): a Python package based on scikit-learn produced by the Segata Lab from Trento University for running machine learning on metagenomics datasets.
 They have written a [tutorial](https://bitbucket.org/CibioCM/metaml/wiki/Home) and [research paper](http://journals.plos.org/ploscompbiol/article?id=10.1371/journal.pcbi.1004977) for this tool.
 * [caret](https://topepo.github.io/caret/): an R package that wraps many machine learning and other predictive tools.
 There are many online tutorials on how to use caret to run RF models, such as this [short example](http://bigcomputing.blogspot.ca/2014/10/an-example-of-using-random-forest-in.html).
 The coursera course [Practical Machine Learning](https://www.coursera.org/learn/practical-machine-learning) focuses on this package.

 ## Background
 RF models are run when researchers are interested in classifying samples into categories (called **classes**) of interest based upon many different variables, such as taxa, functional categories, etc (called **features**).
 RF can also be used to regress features against quantitative data (e.g. height in cm rather than splitting samples into categorical groups like _short_ and _tall_).

+RF models are based on decision trees, which can be used for classification of a discrete variable or regression of a continuous variable.
+The term Classification and Regression Tree (CART) is often used to describe these decision trees.
+The [wikipedia article on RF](https://en.wikipedia.org/wiki/Random_forest) describes how this method contrasts with other CART methods.

+Briefly, the RF algorithm involves randomly subsetting samples from your dataset and building a decision tree based on these samples.
+At each node in the tree _mtry_ (a set parameter) number of features are selected from the set of all features.
+The feature that provides the best split (given any preceding nodes) is chosen and then the procedure is repeated.
+This algorithm is run on a large number of trees, based on different sample subsets, which means that this method is less prone to overfitting than other CART methods.

+Since each decision tree in the forest is only based on a subset of samples, each tree's performance can be evaluated on the left out samples.
+When this validation is performed on all samples and trees in a RF the resulting metric is called the **out-of-bag error**.
+The advantage of using this metric is that it removes the need for a test set to evaluate the performance of your model.

+Also, the out-of-bag error can be used to estimate the **variable importance** of all the features in the model.
+Variable importance is usually calculated by re-running the RF with one feature's values scrambled across all samples.
+This difference in accuracy between this model with the scrambled feature and the original model is one measure of variable importance.

 Sometimes RF is run to perform feature selection on a dataset.
 This can be useful when there are thousands of features and you'd like to reduce the number to a less complex subset.
 However, it's important to realize that you need to validate selected features on independent data.
-[Click here to see a simple demonstration for why this is important.](https://github.com/mlangill/microbiome_helper/wiki/Random-Forest-Feature-Selection-Caution)
+[Click here to see a simple demonstration for why this is important](https://github.com/mlangill/microbiome_helper/wiki/Random-Forest-Feature-Selection-Caution).

-### Classification and Regression Tree Methods

-### Out-of-bag Error

-### Variable Importance

-### Proximities

 ## Load Packages and Read in Data

 Once you're in the R environment you'll need to load the required R packages (which have a number of dependencies as well):